 The implementation of the Message Broker has been done using RabbitMQ, an open source message broker (see 6.2.1).
-The decision was taken because of its lightweight and ease of deployment.
+The decision was taken because of its performance, relatively small resource demands and ease of deployment.
 Furthermore, it supports high-scale and high-availability requirements by its deployment in distributed and federated configurations.